 - Explain advocacy and self-advocacy to students not familiar with the concepts.
 Make sure your student understands the full spectrum of options that are available: self-advocacy, self-advocacy with support, joint advocacy, bringing in an advocate while still attending the IEP meeting, or choosing an advocate but not being present at the meeting.

-- Deepen the student’s understanding of his or her disability.
+- Deepen the student’s understanding of their disability.
 Use age-appropriate books on disability tailored to your student’s reading level.
 Or seek out a self-determination curriculum that includes lesson plans on helping students understand their disability and how it may affect their education.

 - Informally assess student awareness of the IEP process.
 Talk with students one-on-one to assess how much they already know about IEPs.
 Be sure to supplement your conversation with input from parents and past teachers to complete your picture of how well your student understands the IEP process.